Finite-key security analysis of differential-phase-shift quantum key distribution: security proof

 Next, we transform this inequality into the one in terms of the random variables $\sum_{i=1}^{N_{\det}}\chi^{(i)}_{\U{ph}}, \sum_{i=1}^{N_{\det}}\chi^{(i)}_{\U{bit}}$, and $\sum_{i=1}^{N_{\det}}\chi^{(i)}_{a}$.
 In so doing, we exploit two concentration inequalities, Azuma's~\cite{Azuma} and Kato's inequalities~\cite{kato}, which can be applied to correlated random variables.
 Azuma's inequality is a typical technique to bound the sum of conditional expectations with the number of occurrences and is widely used in the security proofs of QKD~\cite{azuma0,azuma001,azuma01,azuma1,azuma12,azuma2}.
 The explicit statement of this inequality is shown in Appendix~\ref{sec:azuma}.
 The deviation term of Azuma's inequality scales with $\sqrt{N_{\det}}$, which is independent of the magnitude of the target sum of conditional expectations.
 Hence, if this target sum is comparable to the deviation term, Azuma's inequality gives a reasonably tight bound.
 Unfortunately, however, if this sum is much smaller than the number of trials, this inequality only provides a loose bound.
 In our analysis, this is the case when we bound the following sum of conditional expectations

 with random variable $N_3:=\sum_{i=1}^{N_{\det}}\chi^{(i)}_3$.
-The number of the weight being three (namely, $a=3$) implies that the state of a single block contains at least three photons \footnote{ Note that this statement is directly obtained from the assumptions on the light source in Sec.~\ref{ass:A}. } , whose probability of occurrence is much smaller than one.
+The number of the weight being three (namely, $a=3$) implies that the state of a single block contains at least three photons~\cite{footnote2}, whose probability of occurrence is much smaller than one.
 This means that $S_3$ is generally much smaller than $N_{\det}$, and hence Azuma's inequality only provides a loose bound on $S_3$.

 On the other hand, Kato's inequality is the recently found novel concentration inequality that always gives a tighter bound than Azuma's inequality and is employed in recent finite-key analyses~\cite{npj21,hyong,guPRA,ACqst}.
 Kato's inequality has a significant advantage over Azuma's one especially when the target sum of conditional expectations is much smaller than the number of trials.
 This advantage is brought by incorporating our prediction $N^\ast_{3}$ of $N_{3}$ into the estimation of $S_{3}$.
 The accuracy of this prediction only affects the tightness of this inequality, which is tightest when $N^\ast_{3}=N_{3}$, and the inequality is still valid even if the prediction fails.
 In our security analysis, we found that Kato's inequality indeed improves the key rate by tightly estimating $S_3$ for which Azuma's inequality is not tight.
 On the other hand, Azuma's inequality is sufficiently tight for all the other components whose conditional expectations are larger.
-In Appendix~\ref{sec:kato}, we explain how to apply Kato's inequality to bound $S_{3}$ with $N_3$ and its prediction $N_3^{\ast}$.
-We leave the details of deriving the upper bound on the number of phase errors $N_{\ph}^{\U{U}}$ from Eq.~(\ref{eq:procond}) to Appendix~\ref{app:rigo} and just state our main result as follows. \begin{theorem} For the protocol described in Sec.~\ref{pro}, the number of phase errors satisfies
+For instance, in estimating the following sum of conditional expectations